friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\name_is_param_and_nonlocal.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: name 'x' is parameter and nonlocal"""
-       2:
-       3:
-       4: def f(x):
-    -->5:     nonlocal x
+       5:     nonlocal x
               ^^^^^^^^^^

     You used `x` as a parameter for a function